Skip to main content

 • Bastion host

-• Control plane servers (same count and type as before termination)
+• Control plane servers (same count and type as before the stop)

 • Kubernetes (k3s) installation on all control plane nodes